imranimtiaz/Enhanced-calculator/README.md

 ### Calculator Program Documentation

 #### Overview
-This calculator program supports a wide range of mathematical operations, including basic arithmetic, trigonometric functions, logarithmic functions, statistical calculations, and more.
+The calculator program supports a wide range of mathematical operations, including basic arithmetic, trigonometric functions, logarithmic functions, statistical calculations, and more.
 It also supports solving linear and quadratic equations, converting between degrees and radians, and matrix operations.

 #### Features
 - **Basic Arithmetic**: Addition, subtraction, multiplication, division, and exponentiation.